iamjackchen/ATMAN/README.md

 </p>

 ATMan has CSV integration: you can export your session as a CSV, modify it externally, and then import it back into the session.
-CSV import/export can be accessed through the session menu
+CSV import/export can be accessed through the session menu.

 Once you are done, you may select a subset of attendees to generate matching QR data for.
 Each attendee will receive a randomised string that serves as their "passcode" for the event.